-30 Synergies should be described in relation to the new major investments listed under Section 2 of the performance plan template.
+23 Synergies should be described in relation to the new major investments listed under Section 2 of the performance plan template.

-- Ensuring that a safety support assessment is carried out for the equipment, procedural and human elements being changed, and the interfaces and interactions being changed; - Ensuring that training support is provided for all affected parties, to prepare the workforce for handling new types of tools and working methods; - Ensuring that the change process is being continuously measured and monitored.
+- Defining a clear change management programme for the ANSP(s) and other stakeholders affected by the change; - Assessing the changes and impacts to functional systems and considering any formal evaluation and risk assessment that may be required; - Ensuring that a safety support assessment is carried out for the equipment, procedural and human elements being changed, and the interfaces and interactions being changed; - Ensuring that training support is provided for all affected parties, to prepare the workforce for handling new types of tools and working methods; - Ensuring that the change process is being continuously measured and monitored.

-It is advised that NSAs refer to the relevant change management provisions as stipulated in Commission Implementing Regulation (EU) No 2017/373.
+It is advised that NSAs refer to the relevant change management provisions of Commission Implementing Regulation (EU) 2017/373 laying down common requirements for providers of air traffic management/air navigation services and other air traffic management network functions and their oversight.

-Item Excel template
+Topic Reference to updated Excel template for draft RP3 performance plans

-SESAR implementation Tab 4.2
+Deployment of SESAR Common Projects Tab 4.2

-Change management practices Tab 4.3
+Change management Tab 4.3